mrkkrp/markkarpov.com/tutorial/th.md

 desc: The tutorial explains how to use Template Haskell for metaprogramming in Haskell.
 date:
   published: December 24, 2017
-  updated: October 31, 2021
+  updated: August 1, 2026
 ---

 ```toc
 ```

-The tutorial aims to introduce the reader to *Template Haskell* (TH)—the language extension that adds meta-programming capabilities to the Haskell language.
-Here I assume some familiarly with Haskell, perhaps beginner or intermediate level, although these terms are rather nebulous and subjective.
+The tutorial aims to introduce the reader to *Template Haskell* (TH)—the language extension that adds metaprogramming capabilities to the Haskell language.
+Here I assume some familiarity with Haskell, perhaps at a beginner or intermediate level, although these terms are rather nebulous and subjective.
 To express the prerequisites in a more tangible form: if you know what a monad is, you should probably be OK.

 TH has the reputation of being an expert-level topic that mere mortals are not prepared to comprehend.
 I don't think this is so.
-The ideas behind TH are simple and make sense, while specific details can be always looked up in the Haddocks.
+The ideas behind TH are simple and make sense, while the specific details can always be looked up in the Haddocks.

-The tutorial cannot possibly cover every use of TH, and so it is structured in such a way so we only get to see the most common, conventional, and benign uses of this GHC feature.
+The tutorial cannot possibly cover every use of TH, and so it is structured in such a way that we only get to see the most common, conventional, and benign uses of this GHC feature.

 ## Motivation

-One of the main difficulties with TH is perhaps deciding whether it is the best solution to a problem at hand.
-Writing code that generates code is generally considered an indication that the tools of expression provided by the language and/or programmer's imagination have failed to address a particular problem and meta-programming is used as a last resort to get things done.
-True or not, TH is quite popular and so knowing your way around it is a valuable skill that can be used to do things that often cannot be achieved otherwise.
+Perhaps one of the main difficulties with TH is deciding whether it is the best solution to the problem at hand.
+Writing code that generates code is generally considered a sign that the tools of expression provided by the language and/or the programmer's imagination have failed to address a particular problem, and metaprogramming is being used as a last resort to get things done.
+True or not, TH is quite popular, and so knowing your way around it is a valuable skill that can be used to do things that often cannot be achieved otherwise.